How To Setup and Configure Proxy Server - Squid Proxy

 sudo apt -y install squid

-Step 3: Start and enable Squid server.
+Step 3: Start and enable the Squid server

 sudo systemctl start squid